 Below we give you an overview of the area and what it has to offer.

-One of the main things that draws tourists to Marbella along with other parts of the Costa del Sol is its fantastic year-round climate.
-With around 300 days of sunshine each year, you get to enjoy the regions many glorious beaches and some of the finest golf courses in Europe, almost year round.
+One of the main things that draw tourists to Marbella along with other parts of the Costa del Sol is its fantastic year-round climate.
+With around 300 days of sunshine each year, you get to enjoy the regions many glorious beaches and some of the finest golf courses in Europe, almost year-round.

 However, it’s best to avoid playing golf during the months of July and August as temperatures can easily reach over 40C.

 The best months to play golf in Marbella and the Costa del sol are April, May, June, September and October as these are the months when the temperatures are a lot cooler and when there is significantly less rainfall.

 Marbella boasts around 25 kilometres of golden sandy beaches stretching from Cabopino in the East to San Pedro de Alcantara in the West.
 In total there are over 20 beaches for you to discover, many of them Blue Flag rated.

 Take a stroll from the centre of Marbella and you will hit the town’s lovely Playa Fontanilla beach with its bustling promenade.
 Here you will find plenty of bars, restaurants and beach cafes for refreshments along with lots of sports facilities to keep you entertained.